In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 If you're serious about network storage, I'd always recommend getting a real NAS server.
 But until then, couple this router with a decent portable drive, and you'll have a viable solution for everyday needs, including as a Time Capsule alternative.

-Asus ROG Rapture GT-AX11000 Pro's Rating
+Asus GT-AX11000 Pro's Rating

 Pros

-Excellent Wi-F performance; UNII-4 support
+Excellent Wi-Fi performance; UNII-4 support

 Lots of free and useful networking features and settings, including all gaming features collectively found in Asus routers